w-jablonski/double_podium/README.md

 ### Numpad layer

 Only major features are shown.
-Double-tapping the activator locks the layer.
+Double-tapping the activator key locks the layer, tapping it once releases it.
 The Dot produces Comma if held.
 Stating the obvious, the left part is for left hand-only operation and the right part is for more convenient two-hands typing.

 <img width="700" alt="num" src="https://github.com/user-attachments/assets/3efb2683-fc81-4630-9103-57ca79eacb44" />